ONLY ON 2: UPS 'Package Man' Comes To The Rescue When Heavy Package Falls On 4-Year-Old Oak Park Boy

 “That’s what he is,” Max’s mom said.
 “You are our angel, the way you flew in and helped him.”

-Max’s parents have now talked with him about opening the front door when no adult is around.MORE NEWS: Chicago Archdiocese Warns St. Sabina Leaders To Stop Pressuring Those Connected To Investigation Of Fr.
-Michael Pfleger
+Max’s parents have now talked with him about opening the front door when no adult is around.MORE NEWS: Remembering Hazel Johnson, Chicago’s ‘Mother Of Environmental Justice,’ On Earth Day 10 Years After Her Passing

 As for Angel, the UPS driver, he marks one year on the job next month – with a tale to remember.